lunacys/ATC-8/README.md

 - `ATC-8.Input` - **Input** module implementation (gamepad input)
 - `ATC-8.Emulator` - Emulator, takes all the modules and composes an usable interface between them (bus)
 - `ATC-8.Gui` - Graphical user interface for the emulator (VM)
+- `ATC-8.Game` - Puzzle game based on the ATC-8

 ## ATC-1801

+**ATC-1801** is a CPU that is used by the ATC-8.
+It is significantly easier to program in that is a real assembly language (line the one for i386 CPU), but in other way it may be harder to use than some habitual high-level languages like Java or C#.

+### Registers table:

 | Register(s) | Description | Access Rights |
 | --- | --- | --- |